heinovski/plafosim/README.md

 In order to add a new formation algorithm, you need to follow these steps:
 - Create a new sub-class of `FormationAlgorithm` (see `formation_algorithm.py`)
-- Add the name of your algorithm to the list of available algorithms within `plafosim`
+- Add the name of your algorithm to the list of available algorithms within `cli/plafosim.py`
-- Add the argument parser group of your new algorithm to `plafosim`
+- Add the argument parser group of your new algorithm to `cli/plafosim.py`
 - Add parsing of the algorithm name to `__init__` within `PlatooningVehicle` (see `platooning_vehicle.py`) and/or `Infrastructure` (see `infrastructure.py`)

 ## Contributing